 in teens at risk.

 unprotected sex.
-This raises the chance of pregnancy and infection with
+This raises the chance of pregnancy and sexually transmitted infections (STIs).

 memory, problem-solving, and learning.
 It can also cause mood swings, anxiety,